vuestorefront/vue-storefront/packages/core/docs/commercetools/setup-store.md

     }
 ```

-There is plenty of other configuration options and you can check them [here](./configuration.md)
+For more information about available configuration options refer to the [Configuration](./configuration.md) page.